humancomputerintegration/electrical-trigeminal-stimulation/README.md

 ## Repository Structure

-* `cpp-Study01-RehaMove` contains all the C files to run the paper's first user study.
+* `Study-01` contains all the C files to run the paper's first user study.
 To run the study, you would need a RehaMove.
 This builds off of the [Rehamove Integration Library](https://github.com/humancomputerintegration/rehamove-integration-lib).
-* `unity-Study02-DesktopVR` contains all the Unity files to run the paper's second user study.
+* `Study-02` contains all the Unity files to run the paper's second user study.
 The code features thorough comments and further explanation below.
-To actually run the study, you would need a RehaMove.
+To actually run the study, you would need a RehaMove 3, Unity 3D (2018.4.17f1), Python, and ANSYS.
-* `ansys-Study02-Simulation` contains all Ansys files to run the computational fluid simulation for the paper's second user study.
-* `rehamove-adapter` contains 3D printing files and instructions to make a nose clip adapter for the RehaMove.
+* `rehamove-adapter` contains 3D printing files and instructions to make a nose clip adapter for the RehaMove 3.
-* `stimulator` contains the schematics, 3D printing files, bill of materials, and instructions to assemble the electrical trigeminal stimulator.
+* `wearable-device` contains the schematics, 3D printing files, bill of materials, and instructions to assemble the electrical trigeminal stimulator.

 ## Device